IdyllicPeripherals/idyllicperipherals.github.io/_projects/2020-07-01-Adhesive Switch Films.md

 At the start of the COVID-19 pandemic there was a shortage of switch films.
 At this point in time compressible gasket films had not been created, and 0.15mm TX films were the only formally acknowledged item on the market.
 Unfortunately, due to early international restrictions Daily Clack was not able to receive goods from Korea for an extended period of time.

-After a bit of time and material testing, I was able to source, process and provide an adhesive switch film that came in both 0.3mm (thick) and 0.15mm (standard).
+I was able to source, process and provide an adhesive switch film that came in both 0.3mm (thick) and 0.15mm (standard).
 I made these films using a laser cutter and my own custom design files.

-Fortunately, the Australian community was able to eventually source switch films again from multiple places once international shipment issues began clearing; the market even began seeing new alternatives appear such as Deskeys Switch Films made from Poron.
+Fortunately, the Australian community was able to eventually source switch films again from multiple places once shipment issues began clearing; the market even began seeing new alternatives such as Deskeys Switch Films made from Poron.

 Seeing this happen, I consciously decided that I wouldn’t need to compete with businesses which are able to mass produce and provide the community with objectively better products at much better value.